Families Australia invites you to the 6th Child Aware Conference (CA2019)

 Children Young People Families | our concern | our responsibility | our future

-Families Australia is proud to partner with Griffith University, as exclusive Conference Research Partner.
+Families Australia is proud to partner with Griffith University, our exclusive Conference Research Partner.

 CA2019 aims to advance the National Framework for Protecting Australia’s Children 2009 – 2020, the National Plan to Reduce Violence against Women and their Children 2010 – 2022, and the wellbeing of Aboriginal and Torres Strait Islander peoples.
 Thought leaders will stimulate discussion on how to make Australia an even better place for children and young people now and into the future.
 The participation of young people will be a feature of this conference.

-The program for CA2019 will be based on four key themes each with a specific action focus:
+The program for CA2019 will be based on five key themes.
+Key themes 1-4 each has a specific action focus:

 1. Improving outcomes for Aboriginal and Torres Strait Islander children